Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Towards classical pathwise uniqueness

 \section{Towards classical pathwise uniqueness}

 So far we have investigated the problem of path-by-path uniqueness for the equations~\eqref{stoch cont} and~\eqref{SDE}.
 In some sense, this is the strongest type of uniqueness we know.
-Indeed, we can come back heuristically to pathwise uniqueness for~\eqref{SDE} in this way: given two processes $X$ and $Y$ solutions to~\eqref{SDE} with the same initial datum, then, for a.\,e.\ $\omega$, $X(\omega)$ and $Y(\omega)$ solve the SDE at fixed $\omega$ (more precisely, $\td{X}^\omega$ and $\td{Y}^\omega$ solve~\eqref{ODE} at $\omega$ fixed), so that, by path-by-path uniqueness, they must coincide.
+Indeed, we can come back heuristically to pathwise uniqueness for~\eqref{SDE} in this way: given two processes~$X$ and~$Y$ which are solutions to~\eqref{SDE} with the same initial datum, then, for a.e.~$\omega$, $X(\omega)$ and $Y(\omega)$ solve the sDE at fixed~$\omega$ (more precisely, $\td{X}^\omega$ and $\td{Y}^\omega$ solve the random ODE~\eqref{ODE}), so that, by path-by-path uniqueness, they must coincide.
 However, since we only deal with flows, we are not able to give a ``classical'' pathwise uniqueness result (among processes instead of flows), as a direct consequence of Theorem~\ref{main thm flows}.
-Thus, we will now see how to modify the duality argument to get a more classical pathwise uniqueness, though still the initial datum cannot be a single $x$ in $\mr^d$, but it has to be a suitable diffused random variable.
+Thus, we will now see how to modify the duality argument to get a more classical pathwise uniqueness, though still the initial datum cannot be a single point $x \in \mathbb{R}^d$, but it has to be a suitable diffused random variable.